taylorg8900/tavern_proj_2/doc/player/state_machine.md

 	- States
 		- Idle (if we are on ground and our movement input is 0, instead of checking for x velocity since that would cause animations to play in the future which would look janky)
 		- Move (if we are on ground and have movement input)
-		- Jump (if our jump buffer time has time left)
+		- Jump (if our coyote timer has time left)
 		- Rope (if we are near rope and press either up or down)
 		- Wall slide (if we are near wall and input into it)
 		- Ledge hang (if we are near ledge)